 (a) Purpose.
-The purpose of this airborne toxic control measure is to reduce public exposure to diesel particulate matter and other air contaminants by limiting the idling of diesel-fueled commercial motor vehicles.
+The purpose of this airborne toxic control measure is to reduce public exposure to diesel particulate matter and other air contaminants by establishing idling restrictions, emission standards, and other requirements for heavy-duty diesel engines and alternative idle reduction technologies to limit the idling of diesel-fueled commercial motor vehicles.

 (b) Applicability.
+This section applies to any person, business, or government agency that owns, operates, or causes to operate the equipment listed below, at any location in California:

-This section applies to diesel-fueled commercial motor vehicles that operate in the State of California with gross vehicular weight ratings of greater than 10,000 pounds that are or must be licensed for operation on highways.
+(1) diesel-fueled commercial motor vehicles that operate in the State of California with gross vehicle weight ratings of greater than 10,000 pounds that are or must be licensed for operation on highways.
 This specifically includes:

-(1) California-based vehicles; and
+(A) California-based vehicles; and

-(2) Non-California-based vehicles.
+(B) Non-California-based vehicles; and

+(2) alternative idle reduction technologies including but not limited to internal combustion engine auxiliary power systems (APS), fuel-fired heaters, battery-electric APSs, and other technologies installed on diesel-fueled commercial motor vehicles.

 (c) Requirements.

+(1) Idling Restriction:

-(1) Idling Restriction.
-On or after February 1, 2005, the driver of any vehicle subject to this section shall comply with the following requirements, except as noted in subsection (d) below:
+(A) Between February 1, 2005 through December 31, 2014, the driver of any vehicle subject to this section shall comply with the following requirements, except as noted in subsection (d) below:

-(A) the driver shall not idle the vehicle's primary diesel engine for greater than 5.0 minutes at any location.
+1. The driver shall not idle the vehicle's primary diesel engine for greater than 5.0 minutes at any location.

-(B) the driver shall not operate a diesel-fueled auxiliary power system (APS) to power a heater, air conditioner, or any ancillary equipment on that vehicle during sleeping or resting in a sleeper berth for greater than 5.0 minutes at any location when within 100 feet of a restricted area.
+2. The driver shall not operate a diesel-fueled auxiliary power system (APS) to power a heater, air conditioner, or any ancillary equipment on that vehicle during sleeping or resting in a sleeper berth for greater than 5.0 minutes at any location when within 100 feet of a restricted area.

+(B) Except as provided in subsection (d) below, on or after January 1, 2015, any person that owns, operates, or causes to operate any diesel-fueled commercial motor vehicle subject to the requirements of this section shall comply with the following requirements:

+1. No vehicle subject to this section shall idle for more than 5 consecutive minutes at any location.

+2. No diesel-fueled APS subject to this section shall be operated for greater than 5 minutes at any location when within 100 feet of a restricted area.

+(C) On or after January 1, 2015, the driver of a vehicle subject to the requirements of this section must, upon request, provide the following information to authorized enforcement personnel:

+1. driver's license;

+2. vehicle registration; and

+3. motor carrier's information set forth in subsection(c)(1)(D), below.

+(D) On or after January 1, 2015, a motor carrier that dispatches a vehicle subject to the requirements of this section must provide the following information to a dispatched driver:

+1. motor carrier's business name

+2. motor carrier's street address, state, zip code;

+3. motor carrier contact person's name; and

+4. motor carrier contact person's business phone number.

 (2) Use of Alternative Technologies.

-(A) On or after January I, 2008, the driver shall not operate an internal combustion APS on any vehicle equipped with a 2007 and subsequent model year primary diesel engine unless the vehicle is:
+(A) Between January 1, 2008 through December 31, 2014, the driver shall not operate an internal combustion APS on any vehicle equipped with a 2007 and subsequent model year primary diesel engine unless the vehicle is:

 1. equipped with an APS meeting the emissions performance requirements found in subsection (c)(3)(A), below; and

-2. the vehicle is equipped with a label meeting the requirements pursuant to section 35.B.4 of the "California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles," as incorporated by reference in title 13, CCR, section 1956.8(b).
+2. the vehicle is equipped with a label meeting the requirements pursuant to section 35.B.4 of the "California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles," as incorporated by reference in title 13, CCR, section 1956.8(b), as last amended in October 21, 2014.